pywbem/pywbem/docs/client/security.rst

 * The `cred` parameter may specify credentials (userid/password).
 If specified, pywbem uses them for Basic Authentication at the HTTP level.
-Pywbem provides an ``Authenticate`` HTTP header on each request, and also handles server challenges transparently to the user of the WBEM client API, by retrying the original request.
+Pywbem provides an ``Authenticate`` HTTP header on each request, and also handles server challenges transparently to the user of the :ref:`WBEM client library`, by retrying the original request.
 * The `x509` parameter may specify an X.509 client certificate and key.
 If specified, pywbem uses 2-way authentication; otherwise it uses 1-way authentication at the TLS/SSL level.